-• During the inspection, the school provided evidence that satisfactory arrangements for safeguarding reflect broadly the guidance issued by the relevant Departments.
-In discussion with the inspectors, a group of children from year 6 reported that they feel safe and secure in school and know what to do if they have any concerns about their well-being.
+During the inspection, the school provided evidence that satisfactory arrangements for safeguarding reflect broadly the guidance issued by the Department of Education.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+Work on the following aspects need to be completed: